 - Building a handicap-accessible playground at Matty’s preschool

 - Creating school-aged epilepsy awareness programs

 - Connecting with nationally-known epilepsy experts at an annual symposium at Rhode Island Hospital

 - Establishing research grants for undergraduates at Brown University, hosting a therapeutic horseback riding camp

 - Creating a scholarship fund for high school students going on to study at institutes of higher learning

 In early 2017, The Matty Fund merged with Epilepsy Foundation New England to become The Matty Project in Rhode Island.
-As the united entity, EFNE/The Matty Project will continue to offer the successful programs that it developed, including Camp Matty and the Matty Hatty awareness program, while bringing those programs to the regional areas EFNE serves in Massachusetts, New Hampshire and Maine.
+As the united entity, Epilepsy Foundation New England/The Matty Project continues to offer a wide range of successful programs, including Camp Matty and the Matty Hatty awareness program, while bringing those programs to the regional areas Epilepsy Foundation New England serves in Massachusetts, New Hampshire and Maine.

 We’d love to bring the knowledge, support, and resources of The Matty Project to you.
 Get in touch and let’s discuss scheduling a presentation for your school, organization, or group.

 Want to lend a hand to The Matty Project?
 We’re always on the lookout for volunteers interested in spreading the message and making a difference in the lives of children and families living with epilepsy in New England.

 Drawing from her experience as the mother of a child with epilepsy, Matty’s mother Debra Siravo has shared her story in My Friend Matty-A Story About Living With Epilepsy.
 This colorful and uplifting story tells Matty’s story, and how he lived proudly with epilepsy and educated his friends and classmates about seizures.
 This makes a great addition to any classroom or family collection looking to dispel the myths and stigmas around living with epilepsy.